freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Expose zilstat via SNMP` checkbox has been added to :menuselection:`Services --> SNMP`.

+* The :guilabel:`DELETE` popup in
+  :menuselection:`Plugins`
+  has been expanded with an additional text confirmation.

 * iocage jails can now be restarted from the |web-ui| in :menuselection:`Jails -->` |ui-options| :menuselection:`--> Restart`.